Tips for PHSI Success

 Address the PHSI Objectives and Review Criteria

 In applying for funding, proposals should outline how the project responds to the objectives of the PHSI funding opportunity.
 It is also important to address the PHSI review criteria within your proposal, as it will be evaluated against these criteria.
-PHSI applications are evaluated using merit review, in which both researchers and knowledge users assess both the scientific merit as well as the potential impact of the project using separate scores.
-Both scores must be above 3.5 for your proposal to be considered fundable.
-Be sure to review these criteria and ensure that your application clearly describes:

-Learn more information on merit review.
+Learn more information on peer review.

 A Theoretical Framework